-South of Kihei and Makena in the Ahihi-Kinau Natural Area Reserve, the snorkeling at Waiala Cove (aka Ahihi Cove) is popular with beginners.
+South of Kihei and Makena in the Ahihi-Kinau Natural Area Reserve, the snorkeling at Kanahena Cove is popular with beginners.
 Since it is a protected marine life reserve, there are tons of fish amongst the lava rock and coral.
-The best water clarity can be found in the morning before the wind kicks up.
+Also known as Waiala Cove or Ahihi Cove, the best water clarity can be found in the morning before the wind kicks up.
 The water depth starts about knee deep and goes to 10 feet deep.
-The best snorkeling is along the right-northern edge of the cove out to the point.
+The best snorkeling at Kanahena Cove is along the right-northern edge of the cove out to the point.

 For experienced snorkelers, try heading out of the protected bay for deeper water and some exceptional snorkeling.

-To reach Ahihi Bay snorkeling from Wailea-Makena, head south from Wailea along the coast and watch for signs to the reserve.
+To reach Kanahena Cove snorkeling from Wailea-Makena, head south from Wailea along the coast and watch for signs to the reserve.
 At the cove, there are a couple roadside parking areas.
 There is also public parking lots prior to the cove and just past the cove.
 It is about a 45 minute drive from the Kahului Airport.

 To reach the snorkeling on Maui by air, you will need to fly into Kahului Airport (OGG) which is located in the middle of the north coast of Maui.
 It is served by direct flights from the mainland US and also by inter-island flights from several other Hawaiian Islands by regional carriers.
 When planning a trip to the Hawaiian islands, be aware that the State Of Hawaii has banned all sunscreens that oxybenzone, which has been proven to kill coral reefs.